splunk/splunk-gcp-functions/Metrics/Installguide.md

 ## Example Metrics lists

 There are a significant number of metrics available from GCP.
 The example (Metrics 2a and 2b) will set up a simple list of compute metrics, but the Function environment variables can be edited to include many more.
+For a full list of metrics, have a look at the google cloud documentation here: https://cloud.google.com/monitoring/api/metrics_gcp
 Here are some samples that can be used for the METRICS_LIST variable:

 ### Compute: